This guide is about Secondary Research.

 Today we’re bringing you a comprehensive guide and checklists of all the best free and paid sources amd resources for your research.
 Read on and make sure you consult as many of them as possible.

 Bear in mind that most of the sources we’ve included are completely free of charge and available to any financial analyst and investor.You can either access them online, or at your local library.

 Others are available via a progressively charging subscription—how much you end up paying for them entirely depends on your interest and research thoroughness.

-Free and public information
+Secondary Research: Free and public information

 All publicly traded companies have to register with their SEC (Securities & Exchange Commission).
 As such, you can find their filings and other information, both on the majority of IPO websites, as well as on the SEC site.
 Other valuable free, public resources include government agencies and NGOs.